Trade services, Directory Services

 Clear patterns were emerging about tradie segments differing by business size, trade category and business goals, as well as how they engaged with Hipages as a partner.

 Power in numbers

 Tradies love to talk!
 And this only expanded our vast array of research data collected in the interviews and field studies.
 We combined interview and observation data with some good old-fashioned dumpster diving.

-There were many, many assumptions or hunches that came out from the initial qualitative research.
-And importantly, these hunches needed a larger sample-size study to validate them all.
+Many assumptions or hunches often come out of preliminary qualitative research.
+Iportantly, these hunches need a larger sample-size study to validate them all.

 Feeling validated – validating the assumptions of the generative research

 The survey results were enlightening and helped us to confirm or deny what we had assumed about the different persona groups who use the Hipages service.